justanotherdot/justanotherdot/site/posts/working-from-home-without-clawing-at-the-walls.md

   you do have the option, it is powerful to push your laptop away and go someplace with just your journal.
 Once there, try to de-stress a bit and forget work.
 Once your head is a bit clear, focus on whatever problem you are dealing with on paper first.
-Being indoors is claustrophic.
+Being indoors is claustrophobic.
 Being indoors _inside the mental space of a computer_ is doubly so.

 A majority of these boil down to a couple of heuristics: